KelvinFalzon/DissertationImplementation/readme.txt

 Important: this implementation does not include the node-modules folder since it is being pushed on a GitHub Repo.
 First install Node-Modules in all 3 folders: Results, typescript-analysis, typescript-analysis2

-Command: npm install or npm ci
+Command: npm install
+Alternative command: npm ci

 //implementation